nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Ordering

+Placing an order occurs across multiple user commands (`sorder`, `iorder`, `eorder`).
+Here is an example of how each command changes the state of `Model`.

-When ModelManager is initialised, optionalOrder is set to Optional.empty().
+When ModelManager is initialised, `optionalOrder` is set to an empty `Optional`.
 At this point, the user has 1 order record with 2 items in his transaction list.

 ![Initial_State](images/OrderInitialState.png)